mmianl/terraform-provider-powerdns/website/docs/r/recursor_config.html.markdown

 - This resource requires the `recursor_server_url` to be configured in the provider.
 - Configuration changes are applied immediately to the running recursor.
 - Some configuration settings may require a recursor restart to take effect.
+- Deleting configuration parameters from the PowerDNS Recursor server is not supported.
+Destruction will only remove the state entries.